Skip to content

 Get-AppXPackage *WindowsStore* -AllUsers | Foreach {Add-AppxPackage -DisableDevelopmentMode -Register "$($_.InstallLocation)\AppXManifest.xml"}

-We tested this after wsreset failed on a Windows 11 (23H2) machine that had been stuck on this error for two weeks.
-Re-registering the Store fixed the error in under a minute, and all previously purchased apps reappeared automatically.
+When wsreset fails on a machine stuck on this error, re-registering the Store usually fixes it in under a minute, and previously purchased apps reappear automatically.
 For more on Store sign-in errors and other Store issues, check our related guides.

 #Fix 5: Check for Malware